cloudant-labs/slate/docs2017/src/api/document.md

 Provide the description of which document revisions to purge using a JSON format document.
 For example,
-to purge the document with revision value `4-53b84f8bf5539a7fb7f8074d1f685e5e`, uou might use a JSON document similar to the following example.
+to purge the document with revision value `4-53b84f8bf5539a7fb7f8074d1f685e5e`, you might use a JSON document similar to the following example.

 _Example of JSON request to purge a document:_